next up previous contents

 2. Create a joint good time interval (GTI) file, when both the data and background models are available.

-3. Extract spectra from the observation data, and correct for dead-time.
+3. Extract spectra from the observation data and correct for deadtime.

-5. Select the appropriate response file, and correct for off-axis location of the source if necessary.
+5. Select the appropriate response file and correct for off-axis location of the source if necessary.

-Since the HXD is a non-imaging instrument, users need not/cannot consider ``extraction regions.''
+Since the HXD is a non-imaging instrument, users need not/cannot consider ``extraction regions''.
 Instead, it is necessary to subtract the particle and X-ray background from the observation data.
 This is done using the background files generated by the HXD team, who model the particle background based on the orbital location and other information.
 In normal situations, the PIN background files are prepared within a few weeks of the distribution of the processed data to the PI; GSO background files are made about a month after distribution.

 The HXD team provides the response files for the PIN and GSO, rather than response generators.
 The PIN settings have been adjusted since the initial operation several times, including changes in the bias voltage used on-board, and in the low energy thresholds used in ground processing.
 Therefore it is necessary to select a response file appropriate for the epoch of the observation.

-4.5 Timing Analysis
+4.6 Timing Analysis

-1. Extract source and background light curve.
+1. Extract source and background light curve for the desired extraction region.

-2. Subtract the latter from the former, with appropriate scaling.
+2. Subtract the latter from the former with appropriate scaling.

 Users who have become familiar with XIS spectral analysis should find little difficulties in performing XIS timing analysis.
-In this case, it is generally safe to add light curves from all XIS units.

 1. Obtain the appropriate background files.